 So below we’ve got the highlights of that discussion with Mr. Jeff Duncan of MSHA.
 We hope you find it interesting and that it sheds more light on the role for of the MSHA Approved Instructor for Part 48.

-We’ve also got a free Guide to MSHA Training Requirements for you at the bottom of this article.
+We’ve also got a free Guide to MSHA Training Requirements for you.

 In our discussion, we asked Mr. Duncan quite a bit about the Approved Instruction Training sessions.
 Here are some of the highlights.